 Pupils with medical conditions will often be best placed to provide information about how their condition affects them.

-Pupils will be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
+Pupils should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
 They are also expected to comply with their IHPs.

-School nurses and other healthcare professionals
+3.6 School nurses and other healthcare professionals